Backpacking Bolivia guide/tips: Raw and rugged!

 There is no sugar-coating how rugged and raw Bolivia is!

-It is by far the cheapest of all south American countries as it’s one of the poorest in the region.
-So if you’re planning on traveling to Bolivia, It’s a country that will challenge you mentally and definitely will challenge your lung capacity in some areas.
+Bolivia is one of cheapest South American countries due to it being one of the poorest in the region.
+So if you’re planning on traveling to Bolivia, It’s a country that will challenge you mentally and will definitely your lung capacity.

-As with all Central and South American countries, the landscape and terrain are breathtaking but there will be long arduous bumpy journeys to cope with along with the altitude.
+As with all Central and South American countries, the landscape and terrain are breathtaking but there will be long arduous and bumpy journeys to cope with along with the altitude.
 (Some roads are very dangerous).
-Altitude will slap you in the face and if you’re not used it; altitude can a weird experience and a stomach churner.
+Altitude will slap you in the face and if you’re not used to it; altitude can be a weird experience and a stomach churner.
 And the WiFi?
-Well lets just say that first dial-up internet you had was quicker.
+Well, let’s just say that first dial-up internet you had was quicker.
 You really will be going back to bare basics whilst traveling Bolivia.

 Have I put you off?